osu-crypto/libOTe/README.md

 This library provides several different classes of OT protocols.
 First is the base OT protocol of [CO15, MR19, MRR21].
 These protocol bootstraps all the other OT extension protocols.
-Within the OT extension protocols, we have 1-out-of-2, 1-out-of-N and K-out-of-N, both in the semi-honest and malicious settings.
+Within the OT extension protocols, we have 1-out-of-2, 1-out-of-N, and VOLE both in the semi-honest and malicious settings.
 See The `frontend` or `libOTe_Tests` folder for examples.

 All implementations are highly optimized using fast SSE instructions and vectorization to obtain optimal performance both in the single and multi-threaded setting.
-See the **Performance** section for a comparison between protocols and to other libraries.

 Networking can be performed using both the sockets provided by the library and external socket classes.
-See the coproto tutorial for an example.
+The simplest integration can be achieved via the [message passing interface](https://github.com/osu-crypto/libOTe/blob/master/frontend/ExampleMessagePassing.h) where the user is given the protocol messages that need to be sent/received.
+Users can also integrate their own socket type for maximum performance.
+See the [coproto](https://github.com/Visa-Research/coproto/blob/main/frontend/SocketTutorial.cpp) tutorial for examples.

 ## Build